Legal Guides for Tax

 disclose all foreign income, foreign financial accounts, and

 ownership interests in... more

-Written by attorney Kestutis Stevens, almost 5 years ago.
+Written by attorney Kestutis Stevens, about 5 years ago.

 IRS Summons to International Banks The IRS has issued “John Doe” summons to several international banks, seeking information regarding individuals who have unreported foreign income.... more